knative/eventing/sample/k8s_events_function/README.md

 A simple function that receives Kubernetes events and prints them out the after decoding from base64 encoding.
 This example targets a Knative Route, there's another example [using channels](./README_CHANNEL.md).
-This is also example of where we make use of a Receive Adapter that runs in the context of the namespace where the binding is created.
+This is also example of where we make use of a Receive Adapter that runs in the context of the namespace where the feed is created.
 Since there's no push events, we create a deployment that attaches to k8s events for a given namespace and then forwards them to the destination.